Cycle road trip

 After lunch in the famous historical town of Pingxi the road weaves its way between picturesque lily ponds and rice paddy fields for a couple of hours before reaching Taipei.
 You’ll be back in time for an evening flight should you have one booked, otherwise join the group for a ride in a glass bottomed gondola to Maokong where we will have a final farewell dinner with stunning views overlooking Taipei.

 Booking Deposit NT$5,000

 *Additional hotel booking / upgrade options available after sign up.

 Ready to cycle taiwan?

 During the trip you will have the option of upgrading your accommodation options (such as hotels and campsites).
 Bike rentals are included, additionally we can help suggest and make bike purchases ready for the journey.
 The trip will include van support to carry baggage and as a place to rest should you require it.

-NT$5000 deposit must be made a month prior to the trip to confirm your place, numbers on each tour are limited 25 participants.
+NT$5000 deposit must be made two months prior to the trip to confirm your place, numbers on each tour are limited 25 participants.
 Discounts for group sign ups available, please enquire.

 When you have filed out the form below you will be sent a confirmation email with a request for NT$ 8,000 deposit.
 Once payment has been made your place on the tour is confirmed.
 The final instalment should be made one month in advance of the trip.